Berabjesus/Scrap-League---Web-Scraper-For-Football-Data/README.md

 # Scrap League - Web Scraper for Football Data
 > This is a Ruby Web scrapper Capstone Project which was made according to [this project specifications](https://www.notion.so/Build-your-own-scraper-f54eaca54d8a4d758a5f0141468127a8).

 > In this project, football statistics Web Scraper program was built which allows users to get a complete list of information about 5 different leagues.
-The following stats are analyzed based on the scaped data.
+The following stats are analyzed based on the scaped data: -

     - league standing
     - player stats